-Student voice and choice is important when planning units.
-The students and I create a rubric together so they are informed and understand the expectations.
-Below are some examples of the units I have planned and the rubrics students and I have created together:
+I have always felt that my students voice and choice is important when planning my units.
+When planning units, the students and I create a rubric together so they are informed and understand the expectations.
+During the Refugee novel study that is below, the students provided feedback after completing assignments and activities to help guide the instruction.

 Formative Assessments that I Use:

 Summative Assessments that I Use: